 A compensation for the loss of income after the end of the incapacity for work or when invalidity is acknowledged belongs to the employee according to Section 271b at the amount of the difference between the average wage before the damage and the income received after the accident at work or after diagnosing the occupational disease plus any invalidity benefit received for the same reason.
 Such compensation belongs also to the employee who is maintained in the register of job applicants.
 The income after an accident at work or after diagnosing an occupational disease is, in such case, the income at the minimum wage; but if the employee received, before becoming a job applicant, a compensation for a loss of income after the end of incapacity for work, such employee is entitled to such compensation at the amount at which he/she had a right to it while being employed.
-The compensation for a loss of income after the end of the calendar month in which he/she has reached the age of 65 years or the retirement age, if the retirement age is higher than 65 years, or until the date the old-age benefit was granted to them from the pension insurance.
+The compensation for a loss of income after the end of temporary incapacity for work belongs to an employee at the latest until the end of the calendar month in which he/she has reached the age of 65 years or the retirement age, if the retirement age is higher than 65 years, or until the date the old-age benefit was granted to them from the pension insurance.